-With four convenient locations, the Immediate Care Centers of Spartanburg Regional Healthcare System provide quick, quality care on a walk-in basis or with an appointment for minor medical emergencies; accidents such as lacerations, burns, bruises, sprains or broken bones; and illnesses like cold and flu.
-We see patients of all ages, beginning at six months old.
+With five convenient locations, the Immediate Care Centers of Spartanburg Regional Healthcare System provide quick, quality care on a walk-in basis for minor medical emergencies; accidents such as cuts, burns, bruises, sprains or broken bones; and illnesses like cold and flu.
+We see patients of all ages, beginning at 2 months old.
 We have on-site capabilities for X-rays, EKG, lab tests (blood work, etc.) and more.

 It’s important to understand when you should visit your primary care physician, when urgent care is appropriate, or when you should seek treatment in the hospital emergency department.
-Anyone with a life- or limb-threatening illness or injury should always seek treatment at the emergency department (ED).
-Those suffering chest pain or symptoms of a stroke should call 911 and go directly to the ED.
-Pregnant women should seek care with their obstetrician or, if an emergency, go directly to the ED.
+Anyone with a life- or limb-threatening illness or injury should seek treatment at the emergency department (ED).
+Those suffering chest pain or symptoms of a stroke should call 911.
+Pregnant women should seek care with their obstetrician or, in a pregnancy-related emergency, go directly to the ED.

-Knowing where to seek treatment will save you time and could save your life in an emergency.
+Knowing where to seek treatment will save you time, money and could save your life in an emergency.

 - Flu symptoms